Bed bugs

 Bed bugs feed on blood

-Bed bugs usually active at night and suck blood from bites in exposed skin.
-An adult bed bug will feed for 5-10 minutes before scurrying back to its hiding place where digestion, skin-shedding and egg-laying occurs.
+Bed bugs usually bite humans at night and preferably suck blood from exposed skin - areas not covered by clothing.
+An adult bed bug feeds on blood for 5–20 minutes (5).
+After the meal, it quickly crawls back to its hiding place where digestion, skin-shedding, and egg-laying occurs.
 Their characteristic brown-black excrement can usually be found here too (Figure 4).
-With regular access to food, bed bugs will feed weekly at room temperature.
+At room temperature, and with regular access to food, bed bugs will feed weekly.

-There are large individual differences in how humans react to bed bug bites.
-Some experience severe, itchy weals, while others experience a milder (Figure 5) or no reaction.
-The reaction to a bite can appear immediately or after some time.
-With repeated bite episodes, reactions will appear more quickly and become stronger.
+The bites themselves can be very irritating, and excessive scratching of the bite sites can lead to secondary bacterial infections (6).
+There is a great individual difference in people's sensitivity to bed bug bites.
+Some develop strong, itchy marks and weals, while others have minor or no reaction.
+The reaction to bites can appear immediately or after some time.
+With repeated biting episodes, the reaction may occur more quickly and become stronger (6;10;11).

-Bed bugs do not normally transmit diseases to humans.
-A number of pathogenic microorganisms have been found in bed bugs that have fed from infected people, but only Trypanosoma cruzi, which causes Chagas disease has been shown to survive for long in bed bugs.
-There is a slight risk of infection from bed bug excrement in human skin wounds.
+It is not known whether bed bugs transmit diseases to humans.
+A number of pathogenic microorganisms have been found in bed bugs that have fed on the blood of infected humans (12), but only Trypanosoma cruzi, which causes Chagas disease, has been shown to survive for a long time in laboratory cultures of bed bugs and to be transmitted to rats (13).
+This entails a small risk of transmission of this parasite from bed bug feces to wounds in human skin, but there is no documentation that this type of transmission occurs in natural bed bug infestations.

 Spread

-Bed bugs can travel with luggage, used furniture, other household contents and used bed linen.
+Bed bugs can travel with luggage, used furniture, other household items and used bed linen (4; 19; 20).
 They are usually found in places with a high turnover of guests, such as hotels, cabins, youth hostels and student accommodation.
 Bed bugs may then be transported to new accommodation or private homes.
-Once bed bugs have established themselves in a room, they can spread to other rooms or apartments in the same building.
+Once bed bugs have established themselves in a room, they can spread to other rooms or apartments in the same building (21).

 Prevention